NoahDragon/action-push-repo-as-subdirectory-in-another-repo/README.md

 ### commit-message [optional]
 The commit message to be used in the output repository.
 Optional and defaults to "Update from $REPOSITORY_URL@commit".

+### excludes [optional]
+The list of excluded files/folders in the destination repo, so this action will not overwrite them, e.g. config files.
+The format is a semicolon `;` split string.

 ### API_TOKEN_GITHUB (env)
 E.g.:
   `API_TOKEN_GITHUB: ${{ secrets.API_TOKEN_GITHUB }}`